Kabul Small Animal Rescue

 And for everyone in Kabul working to look after the animals there,

 please keep safe.
+THANK YOU for all you're doing.
 Thinking of you. xxxxxx

 Watch the videos on the Kabul Small Animal Rescue's Facebook page

-Kabul Small Animal Rescue are still in Kabul - please go to their Facebook page for updates and also to show your support.
+Go to their Facebook page for updates and also to show your support.
 Watch the videos there!
 Charlotte and her team have risked their lives for these animals and I am in awe of their incredible courage and devotion, strength and care.
 There have been so many people and charities involved in this and it just shows what can be done when people pull together and work towards a goal for the good of others.
 Congratulations to everyone involved and thanks also to those who flew the aircraft - thank you for your skill, pilots and those on the ground - and everyone involved in seeing the aircraft in, on the ground and then into the air.

 Please visit the Kabul Small Animal Rescue Facebook page for updates - it will show you how to donate to this absolutely incredible organisation!
 Please be a part of this journey - it is just incredible and shows what courage Charlotte and her team and everyone involved have.
 There are still animals arriving needing help in Kabul and we can all help in one way or another.

-SPCA International are handling adoptions, along with the RainCoast Dog Rescue Society.
-No Dogs Left BehindWar Paws, Marley’s Mutts, Thank Dog I Am Out were also involved in this amazing rescue.
 A huge thank you to everyone for all you've done for the cats and dogs - you're just incredible!

 Our thoughts and prayers are with all of the